albermax/innvestigate/docs/source/index.rst

 This is the API documentation for the iNNvestigate library.
 It contains a references for the most important functions and classes of the library.
-For a usage guide and more information about the interplay of the componentes please visit the `GitHub repo <https://github.com/albermax/innvestigate>`_.
+For a usage guide and more information about the interplay of the components please visit the `GitHub repo <https://github.com/albermax/innvestigate>`_.

 API reference